-What damage potato bugs do to your garden?
+What damage do potato bugs do to your garden?

 Adult potato bug and their larvae prefer to feed on plants from the Solanaceae family, including potatoes.
-They're voracious eater and can eat or suck the plant juice from the underside of potato and other plants' leaves and stem.
+They’re voracious eaters and can eat or suck the plant juice from the underside of potato and other plants’ leaves and stems.

 The toxic saliva on the plant stunts its growth and reduces crop production.
 The damaged leaves affect the plant’s photosynthesis process that eventually causes the plant to wither and die.